sofiapfund/pub-features-plotting/publication_criteria.md

-## Progenetix Publication Collection: which scientific publications are relevant?
+## Progenetix publication collection: which scientific publications are relevant?

-The Progenetix database provides an overview of mutation data in cancer, with a focus on copy number abnormalities (CNV / CNA), for all types of human malignancies.
+The Progenetix publication collection contains articles describing whole genome screening (WGS, WES, aCGH, cCGH) experiments in cancer.
+Genomic information about the analyzed cancer samples is extracted from these publications to generate cancer mutation data, with a focus on copy number abnormalities (CNV / CNA).

-For this reason...

-Interest: copy-number changes in tumor samples.
-For this, data obtained with whole-genome technologies is required.

-In short, data in the publication must fulfill __three__ main criteria in order to be relevant:
+Data from a scientific publication is included in the Progenetix publication collection if the following __three main criteria__ are fulfilled:
-1. it must be obtained from a human tumor sample (not germline sample)
+1. Data was obtained from a __human tumor sample__
-2. it must represent the tumor at a whole-genome level
+2. Data represents the tumor at a __whole-genome level__
-3. it must be accessible for download
+3. Data is accessible for __download__

-The table below summarizes which sequencing technologies generally offer relevant tumor sample data for the Progenetix web resource.
+The table below summarizes which genome sequencing technologies generally offer relevant tumor sample data for the Progenetix web resource, and which ones don't:

 Relevant technologies | Non-relevant technologies
 ------------ | -------------
-whole-genome sequencing of __cancer__ samples  |  targeted genome-sequencing whole-exome sequencing of __cancer__ samples  | expression arrays genomic arrays (cCGH or aCGH) on __cancer__ samples | tissue microarrays
+whole-genome sequencing  |  targeted genome-sequencing whole-exome sequencing  | gene expression arrays genomic arrays (cCGH, aCGH) | tissue microarrays

-Note: previously presented data (e.g., data reported in reviews), data from _in vitro_ experiments and data from non-human samples (e.g., data obtained from animal models) are __not__ relevant.
+Note that, despite containing data about tumor samples at a whole-genome level, some publications might still not be relevant for the Progenetix publication collection.
+Examples of such publications are:
+* publications that report previously presented data (e.g. reviews, technical publications, ...)
+* publications with data that from _in vitro_ experiments
+* publications with tumor data obtained from animal models